-Somehow, she didn’t know or choose to ignore, the realities of my childhood experience.
-My mum knows I was suicidally depressed from about 8 years of age because I’ve told her countless times before, but she acts like it’s new information.
+Somehow, she didn’t know or choose to ignore the realities of my childhood experience.
+Which isn’t uncommon for my mum.
+My mum knows I was suicidally depressed from eight years of age because I’ve told her countless times before, but she acts like it’s new information.

-Anyway, my mum got stuck on the fact that for the latter years of my life at primary school I use to be set home from school at dinner time – something that was agreed due to a whole host of problems I was having at school (namely being a victim of constant racial abuse and the fights it would lead to).
+Anyway, during the phone call, my mum got stuck on the fact that for the latter years of my life at primary school I used to be sent home from school at dinner time.
+This was something that was agreed upon due to a whole host of problems I was having at school (namely being a victim of constant racial abuse and the fights it would lead to).

 It was during these times alone in the house on my school dinner break that I’d have regular complete and total emotional breakdowns, where I’d take the meat cleaver from the kitchen drawer next to the sink and cry my eyes out as I thought about chopping off my left hand: this kind of breakdown happened a lot for me at this time.

-My mum then starts to feel guilty about what happened (bearing in mind she’s never felt bad or guilty any other time I’ve told her about how I became suicidally depressed at 8 years of age) and fixated on two things, the first being that it wasn’t solely the fact that she wasn’t there to feed me on my school dinner break that caused my suicidal breakdowns, going on and on about it because she needed to alleviate her guilt.
+My mum then starts to feel guilty about what happened (bearing in mind she’s never felt bad or guilty any other time I’ve told her about how I became suicidally depressed at eight years of age) and fixated on two things, the first being that it wasn’t solely the fact that she wasn’t there to feed me on my school dinner break that caused my suicidal breakdowns, going on and on about it because she needed to alleviate her guilt.
 I assured her it wasn’t, because it was a combination of all the shit I was having to deal with on my own.